Everything you need to know about working capital financing and how Zip Capital Group can help you meet your short-term financing needs.

 - Get through the season

-When taking out a working capital Financing with Zip Capital Group, we take care of everything you need to get your business financed so that you can focus on what matters most, growing your business and getting it to where you need to go.
+When working with Zip Capital Group, we take care of the details so that you can focus on running your business.

 About Zip Capital Group

-Zip Capital Group is a leading small and medium-sized business lender working with companies in a wide range of industries.
-In addition to Working Capital Financing, we can help your business with:
+Zip Capital Group is a leading business lender working with companies in a number of industries.
+Whether it be a term loan, short-term business loan, or merchant cash advance we can help fund day-to-day operations or grow your business.
+We provide the following business funding vehicles:

 A SIMPLE THREE STEP APPLICATION PROCESS